thddaisy/hearing-clinic-automation/README.md

 **Key design decisions:**
 - Timezone is explicitly set to `Pacific/Auckland` throughout to avoid UTC date mismatch
 - Hospital metadata (name, recipient email, working days, shift) is managed in a single `hospitals` config object within the Code node, making it easy to add or update clinics without touching the workflow structure
+- Workflows are split by shift rather than by clinic close time — the trigger fires when the audiologist's session ends, ensuring the daily summary reflects a complete working session.
+AM clinics receive their report at 13:00 and PM clinics at 18:00, matching the audiologist's actual sign-off time at each location
-- A clinic with zero transactions on a scheduled day still receives an email if it is a working day , reflecting the real-world expectation that a daily summary is sent regardless of volume
+- A clinic with zero transactions on a scheduled day still receives an email if it is a working day, reflecting the real-world expectation that a daily summary is sent regardless of volume
 - Revenue share rate differs per hospital (50%, 30%, 35%) and is stored in the PostgreSQL `hospitals` master table for use in monthly settlement queries

 ### 3. Monthly Multi-Stakeholder Settlement